Meg Ryan: 2000–2006: Continued roles

 A year later, she once again returned to her romantic comedy roots with Kate & Leopold (2001), alongside Hugh Jackman.
 A film about a British Duke who travels through time from New York in 1876 to the present and falls in love with a successful market researcher in the modern New York, the James Mangold-directed film received a mixed-to-positive response, with Lael Loewenstein of Variety summing it as "a mostly charming and diverting tale".
 At a total gross of $70 million, it would be Ryan's highest-grossing film of the decade.

 In 2003, Ryan broke away from her usual roles, starring alongside Mark Ruffalo and Jennifer Jason Leigh in Jane Campion's erotic thriller film In the Cut.
 Co-producer Nicole Kidman had originally been cast in the lead, but the actress eventually dropped out after five years of development, leaving the role to Ryan, who appeared nude in a lengthy and rather graphic love scene for the first time in her career.
 Although her image-conflicting depiction earned Ryan and the film much media attention, the film failed with critics and grossed only $23 million in theaters.
-While promoting In the Cut on Michael Parkinson's talk show Parkinson, the actress was offended by the host's questions regarding filming nude scenes, appearing disinterested, delivering one-word responses, and suggesting that Parkinson end their interview when asked what she would do in his position.
-The interaction is considered to be one of the most infamous in talk show history.
-Three years after the interview aired, Ryan explained that she felt Parkinson was berating her for performing nudity and had attempted to disagree with his views respectfully.
+While promoting In the Cut on Michael Parkinson's talk show Parkinson, the actress was offended by the host's questions and comments, including comments about filming nude scenes in the movie; she appeared disinterested, delivering one-word responses, and when asked by Parkinson what she would do if she was in charge of the interview, retorted that she would "wrap it up."
+The interaction is considered in Britain to be one of the most infamous in talk show history.
+Three years after the interview aired, Ryan explained that she felt Parkinson was berating her for performing nude scenes and had attempted to disagree with his views respectfully.
 Parkinson eventually apologized for losing his temper in 2021, but maintained that Ryan's behavior "played a part in it too".

 She continued the strategy of acting against type with a leading role in Charles S. Dutton's directorial debut Against the Ropes (2004), a fictionalized sport drama about American boxing manager Jackie Kallen, the first woman to become a success in the sport.
 The film grossed less than $6 million in the U.S. and was panned by critics, in part because of its resemblance to other boxing films, such as the Rocky series.